Commissioning editor

 - Society of Young Publishers (SYP) - only members can view jobs

-To research types of publishers for work experience and employment opportunities, use resources such as the:
+To research types of publishers for work experience and employment opportunities, you can access digital resources, such as the:

 - Directory of Publishing: United Kingdom and the Republic of Ireland